Guagua: Etymology

 Wawa, which means "river mouth" (Kapampangan: alua or bukana), was the earliest recorded form of the town's name according to records dating back to 1590.
-The town is strategically located along a river which played a vital role in trade and transportation during the precolonial era.

-Wawa was already a prosperous settlement when Spanish colonists took control of the town in 1561, from then on calling it Guagua, which is a Hispanised form of the original name.
-Indeed, archeological artifacts have been excavated in a nearby town which affirmed the existence of a prehistoric community in Guagua.
+The town is strategically located along a river which gave it a vital role in trade and transportation during the precolonial era and turned it into a prosperous settlement, as affirmed by archeological artifacts excavated in a nearby town.
+Some time after Spanish colonists took control of the town in 1561, it began to be known as Guagua, which is a Hispanized form of the original name.

 History

 Early history

 Early inhabitants opted to stay in the town because it was here that they could engage in barter trade with people from different islands, along with other means of livelihood like fishing and farming.
 The navigable river with which the town was endowed allowed shipping vessels to transport commodities to and from other chief localities, particularly Manila.